PlasmaModelling/PPFM/README.md

 AND, if you're interested in: computed properties, collaborating, PPFM development, becoming a developer, helping, sharing knowledge or you have any kind of questions related to this work, please contact me, I'll be very keen to help.

 alberto.vagnoni3@unibo.it

 albertovagnoni97@gmail.com

+## 🤝 Contributing

+Contributions are welcome!

+If you'd like to contribute to PPFM:

+1. Fork this repository
+2. Clone your fork locally
+3. Make your changes (on `master` or a separate branch)
+4. Commit and push
+5. Open a Pull Request to `master` on this repository

+Please ensure your contributions are well-documented and tested.
+All changes will be reviewed and must be approved by the owner before being merged.

 ## License